ShalokShalom/catpic/README.md

 └── benchmarks/          # Performance comparisons
 ```

-All implementations:
+**Multi-language goal:** All implementations will:
 - Support the identical MEOW format
 - Pass the same compliance test suite
 - Implement the EnGlyph algorithm consistently
 - Support all BASIS levels
 - Support all graphics protocols (Kitty, Sixel, iTerm2, Glyxel)

-Language-specific APIs differ to match ecosystem conventions.
+Language-specific APIs will differ to match ecosystem conventions.

+**Current status:** Python implementation is complete and serves as the reference.
+C/Rust/Go implementations are part of the roadmap.

 ## Documentation